 Sedentary populations of woodland caribou in the province are considered Threatened under the NLESA, and occur in the lower Churchill River watershed.
 Sedentary herds that occur in the vicinity of the Project include the Red Wine Mountains (RWM) Herd and the MMH, which includes the Joir River Herd (JRH) subpopulation (Bergerud et al. 2008).
 The status of the MMH is stable.
 Although hunting is prohibited (protected by NLESA), hunting has been identified as the major threat to the MMH as illegal hunting of the herd, including the Joir River group, has occurred recently.

-The Red Wine Mountains Herd Annual Report for 2015 is found under a separate cover (LCP-PT-MD-0000-EV-RP-0015-01).
+The Red Wine Mountains Herd Annual Report for 2016 will be submitted under a separate cover.

 7.2 MITIGATION AND MONITORING